valerkahere/scrimba-projects/README.md

 > The repo is currently dedicated to tutorial projects

 Well, you might fairly ask:
-> -Why so, if Scrimba has their own built-in code editor in the browser and even automatic commits?
+> Why so, if Scrimba has their own built-in code editor in the browser and even automatic commits?

 And actually there is a number of reasons for this:
 1. **DIY approach**: